John Danvers (died 1594)

 Sir John Danvers (1540 – 19 December 1594) of Dauntsey, Wiltshire and Cirencester, Gloucestershire, was an English politician.

-He was the eldest son of Sylvester Danvers of Dauntsey, Wiltshire.
-He married Elizabeth, the daughter and coheiress of John Nevill, 4th Lord Latimer, through which he obtained Danby Castle and large estates in Yorkshire.
+He was the eldest son of Sylvester Danvers (d.
+1551) of Dauntsey, by his first wife Elizabeth, daughter of John Mordaunt, 1st Baron Mordaunt.
+He inherited a substantial estate in Wiltshire, Gloucestershire and Oxfordshire as a minor.
+His wardship was acquired by Sir John Gates and then sold to his uncle Sir Anthony Hungerford.
+Through his marriage, he obtained Danby Castle and large estates in Yorkshire.
 He was knighted in 1574.

 He served as a Justice of the Peace (JP) for Wiltshire from around 1573 and High Sheriff of Wiltshire for 1574–75, 1585–86 and 1593.
-He was also a JP for Gloucestershire from around 1583 and High Sheriff of Gloucestershire for 1593–94.
+He was also a JP for Gloucestershire from around 1583, and High Sheriff of Gloucestershire for 1593–94.
 He was a member of the Council in the Marches of Wales from 1594.

 He was a Member (MP) of the Parliament of England for Wiltshire in 1571 and for Malmesbury in 1572.

-He died in 1594, leaving three sons and six daughters.
-His eldest son Charles was executed for treason in 1601.
-His second son Henry was created Earl of Danby.
-His youngest son John was a signatory of Charles I's death warrant.
+His acquisition of the borough of Cirencester meant that he also controlled that seat, for which his son Charles sat in the 1580s.
+His own failure to sit in the later Elizabethan parliaments, while he remained active in local affairs, may have been due to his religious views having been inclined towards Catholicism.

+He died in 1594 and was buried in Dauntsey church.

+Family

+He married Elizabeth, the daughter and co-heiress of John Nevill, 4th Baron Latimer, with whom he had a large family.
+There were three sons and six daughters living at the time of his Inquisition post mortem in 1595: